 Interservice Skiing – Although much of the RAN Ski Club history is associated with the development of facilities for Navy skiers and their families, its prime goal has been promotion of the sport of skiing in the RAN.
 To this end it has been closely associated with the conduct of Interservice Skiing since its inception in 1966.
 The competition consisted of alpine events only until 1977 when Cross Country (or Nordic) Skiing was added, the Club providing financial support for the Navy team training.
 After a trial run in 1979 by Rick McMaster and Des Carney, another major milestone in Navy skiing was achieved in 1980 when an Australian Defence Force team led by Ken Green travelled to Europe to participate in the British Services International Ski Championships.
 Australia has been represented many years since, and British Services teams became regular visitors to Australia.
 Similarly, since 1985, Navy Cross Country skiers have participated in Army-led ski mountaineering exercises in the USA, appropriately called “Cold Comfort” and “High Sierra”, and many Club members have now experienced these adventure training exercises.

 In 1991 an Australian Defence Force Cross Country Ski Team, which included Club members Ralph Loeding, Mike McCourt, Mark Purcell and Mal Taylor, contested the British National and British-Army-on-the-Rhine Championships in Germany.

-Today the Club is strong and mature with over 1700 members.
+Today the Club is strong and mature.
 Its facilities provide comfortable low cost accommodation in the snow.
 The atmosphere is warm, friendly and relaxing, and reflects the first rule of the founding fathers :